quarkgames/exredis_pool/README.md

 This resembles the transaction syntax, albeit with different function delimiters.
 The results are also segmented in list form as opposed to being consolidated in a single list element.

+### zinterstore/zunionstore

+The zinterstore and zunionstore methods are slightly different from other functions in that they do not correspond directly to the redis protocol in one-to-one fashion.
+The only difference is that you do not need to supply the number of keys or the "WEIGHTS" string as part of the query.